SkylineCommunications/dataminer-docs/user-guide/Getting_started/Tutorials/Creating_your_first_element_on_a_DaaS_system.md

 ## Step 3: Deploy the 'Generic HTTP Query' protocol from the Catalog

-Now that you have set up your staging DataMiner System, add the *Generic HTTP Query* protocol (also known as connector), through which your element will communicate with your DMA.
+Now that you have set up your staging DataMiner System and installed DataMiner Cube, add the *Generic HTTP Query* protocol (also known as connector), through which your element will communicate with your DMA.

 1. Look up the [*Generic HTTP Query* connector](https://catalog.dataminer.services/details/d29994e3-f2a6-4da4-972f-21cbb7b1cd62) in the DataMiner Catalog.